 In addition to this advance-level workshop series, Julia also works closely with Denise Leonard with Teaching Center colleagues to develop and run the Foundations in Teaching workshop series, designed for graduate students who are teaching for the first time at Washington University.

 At Duke University, Julia’s research focus was on studying protein thermodynamic stabilities to identify protein biomarkers of aging and Parkinson’s disease in mice.
 Previously as a graduate student and teaching assistant, Julia worked closely with a team of instructors to evaluate, update and teach chemistry in active learning classrooms.

 Julia has extensive experience in utilizing Team Based Learning (TBL) to teach general chemistry and biophysical chemistry.
-Julia also has experience working to promote and support women and minorities in STEM fields through her tenure as the co-president of Duke’s graduate Women in Science and Engineering organization (WiSE).
+Julia also has experience advocating for, promoting, and supporting women and minorities in STEM fields through her tenure as the co-president of Duke’s graduate Women in Science and Engineering organization (WiSE).